jmMeessen/devbox/README.md

 If you restarted the container, the key might have changed and the SSH client will not like it.
 Follow the instructions to accept the new public key.

-The system gives an error "SSH daemon failed to open the application's public key".
-Accept it by clicking on ok.
+If the system gives an error like "SSH daemon failed to open the application's public key", just accept it by clicking on "OK".
 And, tadahh, your in business and connected to the GUI of your Devbox.